massoncheg/forgejo-docs/admin/actions.md

   workdir_parent:
 ```

+## Cache configuration

+Some actions such as https://code.forgejo.org/actions/cache or
+https://code.forgejo.org/actions/setup-go can communicate with the
+`Forgejo runner` to save and restore commonly used files such as
+compilation dependencies.
+They are stored as compressed tar archives,
+fetched when a job starts and saved when it completes.

+If the machine has a fast disk, uploading the cache when the job
+starts may significantly reduce the bandwidth required to download
+and rebuild dependencies.

+If the machine on which the `Forgejo runner` is running has a slow
+disk and plenty of CPU and bandwidth, it may be better to not activate
+the cache as it can slow down the execution time.

 ## Running the daemon

 Once the `Forgejo runner` is successfully registered, it can be run from the directory in which the `.runner` file is found with: